StockSharp/doc/en/topics/api/strategies/trading_operations.md

 # Trading Operations in Strategies

-In StockSharp, the [Strategy](xref:StockSharp.Algo.Strategies.Strategy) class provides various ways to work with orders for maximum convenience when implementing trading strategies.
+In StockSharp, the [Strategy](xref:StockSharp.Algo.Strategies.Strategy) class provides various methods for working with orders, making it convenient to implement trading strategies.

-## Methods for Placing Orders
+## Order Placement Methods

 There are several ways to place orders in StockSharp strategies: